 Our kids would totally go nuts with these DIY 4th of July confetti bombs at Club Crafted, which is why we’ll save them for outside during the fireworks.
 Somehow I have a feeling we’ll still be seeing confetti for days.

-My tween daughter would love to make her own easy DIY stars and stripes tote bag as a cool 4th of July craft with this tutorial at Black Walnut Stitch.
-It involves cutting your own stamps too — hello, potato stamps from my childhood!
+My tween daughter would love to make her own easy DIY stars and stripes tote bag as a cool 4th of July craft with this idea from Black Walnut Stitch.
+Unfortunately, this site is down but you can get a pretty good idea how this was made by studying the photo above.
+The original instructions involved cutting your own stamps — hello, potato stamps from my childhood!
 Of course, if you find store-bought ones that will work just fine too.

 If you live in a wooded area, send your kids out to find some fallen branches to make this sticks and twigs flag craft DIY at Non-Toy Gifts.
 It’s slightly more advanced, but nothing that a tween and older couldn’t do on their own.
 All you need is a little paint and a glue gun, and you’re all set with this rustic decor that you can hang from your front door when you’re finished.